Penn State softball returns to the diamond this weekend for its fourth season under coach Amanda Lehotak.

 “We’re going to have a completely new look on the field,” Lehotak said.
 “I think it’s an exciting look, I think it’s a more athletic look, and I think we’re actually deeper one through 20 than we’ve been since I’ve been here.
 We’re very young and youth always brings interesting things at times.
 But overall, I would say the team’s very optimistic and we’re excited about the year.”

-Penn State begins its season this weekend with a grueling tournament in Baton Rouge, LA against No. 5 LSU, nearly-ranked Oklahoma State, and mid-major power McNeese State — all of which played in the 2016 NCAA Tournament.
+Penn State begins its season this weekend with a grueling tournament in Baton Rouge, LA against No. 5 LSU, nearly-ranked Oklahoma State, and mid-major power McNeese State — all played in the 2016 NCAA Tournament.

 The road simmers down a bit until conference play with a number of tournaments including the ACC-Big Ten Challenge, the Colorado State Classic, and the Husky Classic in Washington.